Chapter 32:

 The Heracle's Diary - My Story in Another World

-Sakura and Finn turned to us with gratitude still shining in their eyes.
-After everything they had gone through, their expressions were a little tired but full of relief.
-They waved as they walked down the street together, side by side, gradually disappearing into the crowd.
+After the Sakura and Finn calmed down, they thanked us and waved as they walked down the street together, side by side, gradually disappearing into the crowd.

-With that, Luna, Bel, and I resumed our stroll around the bustling streets of the city.
+With that, Luna, Bel, and I resumed our stroll around the city.

 The streets were alive with the vibrancy of urban life.
-Shops lined the wide sidewalks, their windows filled with colorful displays meant to entice passersby.
-A street performer was juggling glowing orbs of light, drawing a small crowd of amazed onlookers.
-The scent of freshly baked bread wafted from a nearby bakery, mixing with the tantalizing aroma of street food being grilled at a stall.
+Shops lined the wide sidewalks, their windows filled with colorful displays.
+A street performer was juggling glowing orbs, drawing a small crowd of people.
+The scent of freshly baked bread wafted from a nearby bakery, mixing with the aroma of street food grilled at a stall.

 Bel skipped ahead, his tail wagging enthusiastically as he stopped at a toy store display.

-“Big brother, look!
-Look at this!” he called, pointing at a model spaceship that hovered inside the glass, rotating slowly under the store's lights.
+“Big brother, look!” he called, pointing at a model spaceship that hovered inside the glass, rotating slowly under the store's lights.

 Bel’s eyes sparkled.
 “Can we go inside?”